Temasek-Dynamics/IsaacLab/source/extensions/omni.isaac.lab_tasks/omni/isaac/lab_tasks/direct/quadcopter/raynor_reward_design.md

 ### Penalty

-The penalty for traversing the gate can be mainly divided into three components:
+The penalty for traversing the gate can be mainly divided into four components:

 <center>